Follow these five steps to get started

 - Have you integrated social media into your larger communications plan?
 Social media should complement your website and other marketing materials.

 - Which social media platform is right for you?
 Understand the various social networking sites, then decide which one is best suited to your audience and goals.

 - Do you have a plan for monitoring and moderating conversations on your social media page, both positive and negative?

 These questions can help you get started; a detailed social media plan will help you formulate your overall approach and involvement with social media.
-The Social Media Strategic Plan Template can help you with this process.

 3. Start an account

 Your social networking site should not be tied to an individual's work e-mail address.
 It’s recommended that you create an organizational or "functional" e-mail address.
 You can set up a shared account (e.g. Google group) — and use this as your social media account’s primary email address.
 This creates a central address for your social media and establishes a backup mechanism so that others can access your account as needed.
 Note that some services require you to create an email account on that service (e.g. Flickr requires an @yahoo.com email address).